File Converter MCP server

 Development Mode

-To run the server in development mode:
+To test the server locally:

 mcp dev file_converter_server.py

-Install on Claude Desktop
+Installing on Claude Desktop

 mcp install file_converter_server.py --name "File Converter"